hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

 ##### Force Start

-It can happen that a node can crash permanently and can not recover from the failure.
-In that case, restart process can not complete since some of the nodes do not start or fail to load their own data.
-In that case, you can force the cluster to clean its persisted data and make a fresh-new start.
-This process is called force start.
+It can happen that a node can crash permanently and cannot recover from the failure.
+In that case, restart process cannot be completed since some of the members do not start or fail to load their own data.
+In that case, you can force the cluster to clean its persisted data and make a fresh start.
+This process is called **force start**.

-You can trigger force start process using management center, REST API and cluster management scripts.
-Force start process is managed by the master node.
-Therefore, you should trigger the force start on master node.
+You can trigger the force start process using the Management Center, REST API and cluster management scripts.
+Force start process is managed by the master member.
+Therefore, you should trigger the force start on master member.

+Please refer to the [Hot Restart functionality](#hot-restart) of the Management Center section to learn how you can perform a force start using the Management Center.

 ### Configuring Hot Restart